Confluence by Treva Legassie

 From where we listen

-In their text “From Environmental Case Study to Environmental Kin Study,” AM Kanngieser and Zoe Todd propose a method for listening and attuning that counters the dislocation and abstraction of Western and colonial environmental case studies which abstract and try to apply universal stories from the study of particular places (rendering places as “data-sheds” for scholars).
-They take up an onto-epistemological approach (that links knowing and being rather than the Western separation of ontology and epistemology), that reflects on Land and place as sets of relationships between human non-humans that co-constitute one another requiring historians maintain ethical and reciprocal relationships with Land and place.
+Kanngieser and Todd take up an onto-epistemological approach (that links knowing and being rather than the Western separation of ontology and epistemology), that reflects on Land and place as sets of relationships between human non-humans that co-constitute one another requiring historians maintain ethical and reciprocal relationships with Land and place.
 Environmental kin study requires practices of attunement.
 For Kanngieser “attunement is predicated on cultivating a close and generous attention.”
-They continue, “the shift from case studies to kin studies requires those writing histories of place to consider the ongoing, co constitutive, rooted, and flexible nature of place and our relationships to it” (387).
+They continue, “the shift from case studies to kin studies requires those writing histories of place to consider the ongoing, co constitutive, rooted, and flexible nature of place and our relationships to it” (2020; 387).
 Situating oneself is essential, as Kanngieser urges, white and non-indigenous scholars, must be aware of how we move through unceded sovereign lands to mitigate harm.
-Listening becomes an essential practice in “kin study” as for Kanngieser listening—as a “practice of sensing, attunement and noticing”—is a laborious, humbling, and self-reflective process that “requires the listener to become aware of their own limitations and assumptions about place and land” (390).
+Listening becomes an essential practice in “kin study” as for Kanngieser listening—as a “practice of sensing, attunement and noticing”—is a laborious, humbling, and self-reflective process that “requires the listener to become aware of their own limitations and assumptions about place and land” (2020; 390).

 I put on my headphones, turned up the volume and am met with the violent low-end rumbles caused by high winds, when air pressure pushes the microphone diaphragm to its physical limits.
 Sound is distorted, wind noise pushes back, evades capture and prevents me from making any field recordings.